SillyTavern/SillyTavern-Docs/Usage/Core_Concepts/prompts.md

 +++ Text Completion APIs

-Post-History Instructions cannot be defined globally, as far as I know...
+Post-History Instructions cannot be defined globally.
 You could achieve the same effect with an [Author's Note](Author's-Note.md).

 To use per-character Post-History Instructions, add them to the character's [Post-History Instructions](characterdesign.md) and enable **both** [Prefer Char.
 Instructions](user-settings.md) and [Allow Post-History Instructions](context-template.md#allow-post-history-instructions).

+The Post-History Instructions is added as an invisible user role injection that precedes the last line of the prompt (usually containing a response message "header").

 +++ Chat Completion APIs

 Post-History Instructions is one of the default prompts in [Prompt Manager](prompt-manager.md).
 It is usually the last message in the context that the model receives, attributed to ("sent by") the system role.
+If your Chat Completion API does not support the system role, it will usually be attributed to the user role instead.

 +++